Horse racing strike set for Sept. 10 over tax row

 British racing will stage an unprecedented one-day strike on Sept.
-10 in protest at a proposed rise in taxes on horserace betting.
+10 in protest of a proposed rise in taxes on horserace betting.

 The four scheduled fixtures at Carlisle, Uttoxeter, Lingfield and Kempton will not take place after agreements between the owners of the courses and the British Horseracing Authority (BHA), making it the first time the sport has voluntarily refused to race in modern history.